AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 How AISO's Fan-Out Analysis Works

-This is genuinely useful intelligence.
 Without fan-out data, you are optimizing for a keyword set that may not match what ChatGPT actually searches when constructing its response.
 With fan-out data, you can identify the specific Google rankings worth targeting to influence AI citations.
+This AISO review rates the fan-out feature as best-in-class: no other platform at this price point provides it based on real conversation data.

 The limitation here is scope.
 AISO covers ChatGPT, Gemini, and Claude.
 Platforms like Perplexity (which uses different retrieval logic), Microsoft Copilot, and Google AI Overviews are not included.
-For brands where Perplexity drives meaningful referral traffic, this is a notable gap.
-AISO covers three of the most used AI engines, but the AEO landscape has more than three engines that matter.
+AI search statistics show that Google AI Overviews alone reach 1.5 billion monthly users, engines outside AISO's coverage are not marginal.
+This AISO review flags the three-engine limit as the most significant coverage gap in the platform.

 What Conversation Intelligence Actually Shows You

 This is where AISO's data model creates a genuine advantage over simulation-based tools.
 A tool like Peec or Otterly tells you how often your brand appears when you run a specific prompt.
-AISO tells you what prompts real people are running about your category, your brand, and your competitors — before you knew to ask the question.
+AISO tells you what prompts real people are running about your category, your brand, and your competitors, before you knew to ask the question.
+This AISO review considers that pre-competitive intelligence the platform's most compelling differentiator.

 The consent-based panel methodology is worth scrutinizing.
 Users opt in to share their AI conversations in exchange for premium model access.
 Every conversation is anonymized and quality-checked before entering the dataset.
-This is not passive scraping — it is a structured data product, which creates both an advantage (higher-quality, real behavioral data) and a limitation (the panel may over-represent certain user demographics or AI usage patterns).
-AISO claims 5M+ conversations, but the panel's representativeness of the full ChatGPT user base is an open question.
+This is not passive scraping, it is a structured data product, which creates both an advantage (higher-quality, real behavioral data) and a limitation (the panel may over-represent certain user demographics or AI usage patterns).
+AISO claims 5M+ conversations, but the panel's representativeness of the full ChatGPT user base is an open question any complete AISO review must flag.

-What AISO does not do: it does not generate content to close the gaps it finds.
+What this AISO review confirms the platform does not do: it does not generate content to close the gaps it finds.
 The platform identifies where you are absent from AI conversations and what competitors are saying in your place.
-Acting on that intelligence — writing the content, publishing it, building citations — is left to you or your agency.
+Acting on that intelligence, writing the content, publishing it, building citations, is left to you or your agency.
+This limitation is consistent across every monitoring tool covered in this AISO review comparison.

 Who Should Use AISO (and Who Should Not)?

-Use AISO if you are an agency or consultant building content strategies for clients and want to base those strategies on real user behavior rather than synthetic prompt results.
+Use AISO if you are an agency or consultant building content strategies for clients based on real user behavior rather than synthetic prompt results.
 At $20 per month, the agency plan is low enough to incorporate into almost any retainer.
 The fan-out analysis adds a layer of Google-ranking intelligence that most monitoring tools don't provide.
 If you manage multiple clients in adjacent categories, the competitor comparison reports can help you identify cross-client content patterns worth exploiting.
+This AISO review specifically recommends the agency tier for SEO consultants moving into AEO work.

 Use AISO if you are a B2C brand marketing team that wants to understand the language your customers actually use when researching your category inside ChatGPT.
 The conversation intelligence is most valuable for brands with enough search volume in AI that their category generates meaningful conversation data.
 Early-stage brands or niche B2B products may not generate enough data to make the insight layer actionable.

 Skip AISO if you need coverage beyond ChatGPT, Gemini, and Claude.
-Perplexity is a growing discovery channel for many brands — particularly in consumer products, health, and finance — and AISO does not include it.
+Perplexity is a growing discovery channel for many brands, particularly in consumer products, health, and finance, and this AISO review confirms the platform does not include it.
 Microsoft Copilot is the dominant AI engine in enterprise B2B contexts.
 If your buyers are in enterprise software or professional services, Copilot coverage matters and AISO doesn't provide it.

 Skip AISO if you are a brand (not an agency) and need to evaluate the platform before signing an enterprise contract.
 The lack of transparent brand-tier pricing creates friction that most marketing teams will not want to navigate before proving value at a smaller scale.
 Peec and Otterly both offer self-serve plans with transparent pricing for brands that want to evaluate independently.